gilmoreorless/css-shorthand-properties/README.md

 # CSS Shorthand Properties

-A simple way to list all [shorthand](http://www.w3.org/TR/CSS2/about.html#shorthand) CSS properties and which properties they expand to.
+A simple way to list all [shorthand](https://www.w3.org/TR/CSS2/about.html#shorthand) CSS properties and which properties they expand to.

-I tried to search for an existing simple list but couldn't find one, so I trawled through the various [W3C CSS specs](http://www.w3.org/Style/CSS/current-work) and collated the data.
+I tried to search for an existing simple list but couldn't find one, so I trawled through the various [W3C CSS specs](https://www.w3.org/Style/CSS/current-work) and collated the data.

 Only specs that are Candidate Recommendations or better are counted, with the exception of some Working Drafts that have a lot of traction in browser implementations.
-So far the WD specs included here are Animation, Transitions and Flexbox.
+So far the WD specs included here are Animation and Transitions.

 ## Usage